catalina17/academic-website/content/publication/dgm/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: To appear in Frontiers in Big Data 2021, Topological Data Analysis and Beyond Workshop (NeurIPS 2020)
+publication: Frontiers in Big Data 2021, Topological Data Analysis and Beyond Workshop (NeurIPS 2020)
 publication_short: _Frontiers 2021, TDA and Beyond (NeurIPS-W 2020)_

 abstract: " Graph summarisation has received much attention lately, with various works tackling the challenge of defining pooling operators on data regions with arbitrary structures.
 These contrast the grid-like ones encountered in image inputs, where techniques such as max-pooling have been enough to show empirical success.
 In this work, we merge the Mapper algorithm with the expressive power of graph neural networks to produce topologically-grounded graph summaries.
 We demonstrate the suitability of Mapper as a topological framework for graph pooling by proving that Mapper is a generalisation of pooling methods based on soft cluster assignments.
 Building upon this, we show how easy it is to design novel pooling algorithms that obtain competitive results with other state-of-the-art methods."